 I could not fix everything.
 For instance, I could not kill the Arch-vile with Vile.
 If you can, you must be a very outstanding player, but at the moment the problem is that (spoilers) Vile cannot reach the safe zone above.
 His ride armor is too tall.
 The issue is captured in my bug tracker though, no worries.

 So, is this the start of a new season of Bass Abyss?
 It is very difficult to resist after seeing the progress other projects are doing, like in Nintendo’s Super Mario Maker 2.

 On the other hand, Flash is still scheduled to die by 2020.
 I am evaluating alternatives, but I am very far from anything concrete.
-For a hobby project I can’t devote much resources to it regardless of how much fun I have with the development and the research involved.
+For a hobby project, I can’t devote many resources to it regardless of how much fun I have with the development and the research involved.
 No, this game is not forgotten, and I do want to add the final level(s).
 Anyway, I had other site updates in progress before this bug was reported, so at least this got me back for a quick release.

 Have fun and don’t hesitate to report any bugs!